fortran-lang/stdlib/doc/specs/stdlib_math.md

 `dim`: Shall be an `integer` scalar.
 This argument is `intent(in)` and `optional`, which is `1` by default.
-It represents to calculate the difference along which dimension.
+It gives the dimension of the input array along which the difference is calculated, between `1` and `rank(x)`.

 `prepend`: Shall be a `real/integer` and `rank-1/rank-2` array, which is no value by default.
 This argument is `intent(in)` and `optional`.